b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 ## “I’m a Mormon” campaign
 Honestly.
 Unironically.
 Demonstrate to me that calling someone “Mormon” was offensive between the Brighamite sect break-off and 2018.
 Did any of the "Mormon pioneers" get in a huff and correct Omaha residents by asserting "we're actually 'a member of the church of Jesus Christ of latter-day saints' pioneers"?

-If you can demonstrate that "Mormon" was a mean-spirited derogatory slur at some point in time, I will demonstrate a multi-million dollar marketing campaign going in the opposite direction, leaning into the nickname and actively promoting that LDS members should be called Mormons.
+If you can demonstrate that "Mormon" was a mean-spirited derogatory slur at some point in time, I will direct your attention to a multi-million dollar marketing campaign going in the opposite direction, leaning into the nickname and actively promoting that LDS members should be called Mormons.
 This campaign included ads in those huge screens on Times Square.

 The *I’m a Mormon* campaign was really the centerpiece of my mission.
 Those were THE pass-along cards I was given to distribute.
 I had DVDs to hand out of that feature-length documentary.
 I would bring investigators to the visitor’s center with the explicit intent and purpose of showing them the cool rooms fashioned around the campaign, to show them videos of that campaign. *It worked*.

 Under Monson, it was divinely inspired.
 Under Nelson, it is “a victory for Satan.”

 🙄

+&nbsp;

 ## Name changes
 The name of the modern LDS Church has undergone [numerous name changes](https://www.josephsmithpapers.org/topic/church-of-christ).
 Most notably is the second name.